Monday, November 6, 2017

 Heading to Dubbo

-Before reaching Burra we had organised to have our V8 twin-turbo 200 Series Landcruiser booked in with Stephan Richards in Murray Bridge in South Australia to have a torque lockup kit fitted.
+Before reaching Burra, we had arranged to have our V8 twin-turbo 200 Series Landcruiser booked in with Stephan Richards in Murray Bridge, South Australia, to have a torque lock-up kit fitted.

-While I was dropping off the car another Landcruiser owner was having the same work done along with an ECU/transmission remap.
-Of course, I had heard about having this done but wasn't completely sure about the benefits.
+While I was dropping off the car, another Landcruiser owner was having the same work done, along with an ECU and transmission remap.
+Of course, I had heard about having this done, but wasn't entirely sure about the benefits.

-After the installation, Stephan took us for a test run where he explained the use of the switches.
+After the installation, Stephan took us for a test run, during which he explained the use of the switches.

-The auto lockup master switch on the left remains on at all times and the right switch locks the torque converter at around 75 km/h.
-The converter remains locked until slowing to below the unlock speed of just under 75 km/h.
-As a result, our new fourth gear is now fifth which reduces rpm and a slight decrease in fuel consumption of around 3 l/100km.
+The auto lockup master switch on the left remains on at all times, and the right switch locks the torque converter at around 75 km/h.
+The converter remains locked until the vehicle slows below the unlock speed of just under 75 km/h.
+Consequently, our new fourth gear is now fifth, which reduces RPM and results in a slight decrease in fuel consumption of around 3 L/100 km.

-To activate the low-speed lockup press the right button which will illuminate the switch showing that it is active.
-The torque converter will automatically lock at 35 km/h and the unlock below 30 km/h.
-When the low-speed lockup is active then gears are also reduced as if you are driving a manual.
+To activate the low-speed lockup, press the right button, which will illuminate to show that it is active.
+The torque converter will automatically lock at 35 km/h and unlock below 30 km/h.
+When the low-speed lockup is active, the gears are also reduced, as if you were driving a manual transmission.

-This will be very helpful when we are towing our van over dirt roads with corrugations, where in the past we have seen our auto transmission temperatures increase considerably sometimes reaching as much as 120 degrees.
+This will be very helpful when towing our van over dirt roads with corrugations, where we previously saw our auto transmission temperatures increase considerably, sometimes reaching as much as 120 degrees.

-Our auto transmission temperatures since having the work completed have stayed around the 66-degree mark and the 4wd is a completely different vehicle to now drive.
+Since completing the work, our auto transmission temperatures have stayed around the 66-degree mark, and the 4WD is now a completely different vehicle to drive.

-We are currently camped at Frogs Hollow at Lake Cargelligo.
-Its a ten-minute walk from town but space here is quite limited.
-There is an area for probably three vans where they could park right on the lake but after recent rains it's very muddy.
-The remainder of the foreshore has large gum trees lining the lake and one would have to be either stupid or very game to camp under these.
-So we are camped against the fence but still with a view of the lake.
+We are currently camped at Frog's Hollow, Lake Cargelligo.
+It is a ten-minute walk from town, but space here is quite limited.
+There is an area for three vans where they could park right by the lake, but after recent rains, it has become very muddy.
+The rest of the foreshore has large gum trees lining the lake, and one would have to be either very brave or rather reckless to camp under these.
+We are camped against the fence, but still have a view of the lake.

-After three days camped here and spending money in the local IGA buying food and alcohol to help support the town for providing this free camp, we were heading north.
+After spending three days camping here and purchasing food and alcohol at the local IGA to support the town that provides this free camp, we headed north.

-Today's drive of 92 km will take us to Condobolin.
-We found the road to be very rough, narrow and with broken edges on the bitumen helping to make some parts of the road even narrower.
-I pulled over for many B doubles coming towards us to ensure we weren't showered with stones as they passed.
+Today's 92 km drive will take us to Condobolin.
+We found the road to be quite rough, narrow, and with broken edges on the bitumen, making some parts even narrower.
+I pulled over multiple times to avoid being showered with stones as the B doubles approached.

-We are just over 3 km west of town and camped at Gum Bend Lake.
-It's a man-made lake, built to commemorate Australia's bicentenary and when full has a depth of 1.75 metres.
-A gold coin donation is appreciated for camping here and we are more than happy to donate as we filled our tanks with their water.
+We are just over 3 km west of town, camped at Gum Bend Lake.
+It's a man-made lake built to commemorate Australia's bicentenary, and when full, it has a depth of 1.75 metres.
+A gold coin donation is appreciated for camping here, and we were more than happy to make a donation as we filled our tanks with their water.

-There are hot showers and flushing toilets but we prefer using our own.
-Unlike Lake Cargelligo, there are no views of the lake from the camping area.
-We enjoyed a few beers and lunch at the local RSL yesterday after purchasing some groceries at the local IGA.
-Its quite a large town with a population of 3,800 people.
-Our plan was to stay for three days but no matter what repellent we used on ourselves we couldn't keep the flies at bay.
+There are hot showers and flushing toilets, but we prefer using our own.
+Unlike Lake Cargelligo, there are no lake views from the camping area.
+We enjoyed a few beers and lunch at the local RSL yesterday after buying some groceries at the IGA.
+It's a relatively large town, with a population of approximately 3,800 people.
+We planned to stay for three days, but no matter what repellent we used, we couldn't keep the flies away.

-On our second day we visited the zoo and spent the day pedalling our bikes around the different enclosures.
-No visit to any zoo would be complete without spending a good amount of time with the amazing meerkats.
+On our second day, we visited the zoo and spent the day cycling around the various enclosures.
+No trip to any zoo would be complete without spending a good amount of time with the incredible meerkats.

 3 comments: